-If you suffer from chronic headaches or migraines, you probably have a number of go-to prescription or over-the-counter medications that you reach for when an attack begins.
-What you may not know is that many of those medications can actually cause medication overuse headaches (also called rebound headaches).
+If you suffer from chronic headaches or migraines, you probably reach for prescription or over-the-counter medications when an attack begins.
+What you may not know is that many of those medications can actually cause a rebound headache.
+Another term for it is medication overuse headache.
 Who are at the greatest risk for this phenomenon?
 What types of medications cause headaches?
 Is there a natural way to battle chronic daily migraines?
 Read on to learn the answers.

 Who Are at Risk for Medication Overuse Headaches?

 According to the Migraine Research Foundation, medication overuse is one of the most common contributors to daily migraine occurrence.
 It starts out with a few migraines a month, progresses to a few per week, and from there the medication takes over and creates a daily condition.

 Research backs this up.
 According to a study performed in 2014, medication overuse headaches affect 1-2% of people globally.
 It is one of the most common chronic headache conditions in the world.

 If you suffer from frequent headaches or migraines or have a chronic pain condition, you are in the high-risk group for experiencing medication overuse headaches.

 What Types of Medication Are Most Likely to Cause Headaches?